NDEP Plain Language Review Process

 About the NDEP Plain Language Icon

 Any materials on the NDEP Publications web page that display the “Reviewed for Plain Language Principles” icon (pictured below) have been reviewed for plain language, health literacy, and health numeracy principles.
+View all publications that have been reviewed for plain language principles.

 The NDEP Plain Language Approach